 Encompassing 237,000 hectares, including 70 Gulf Islands, the capital region is a sought after destination, renowned for its mild climate, beautiful coastlines and natural ecosystems.
-The traditional territories of 22 First Nations span portions of the region, and 11 of those hold reserve lands throughout the capital region.
+The traditional territories of over 20 First Nations span portions of the region, and 11 of those hold reserve lands throughout the capital region.

 The region offers a balance between rural and urban lifestyles, from the farming communities in North Saanich to the evergreen hills of Sooke, from the artisan networks on the Gulf Islands to the government and business hub of the City of Victoria, the province’s capital.